GabrielRosenberg/Chess_in_Java/README.md

 # Chess in Java
- A chess game in programmed in Java.
+ A chess game programmed in Java.

 ![Chess](chess_java.png)